The 10 Best Mountain Bikes of 2018

 No dropper post

-Buy it if you often find yourself on moderate trails and relish long climbs but still want to take on the occasional harder-hitting descent.
+Buy it if you want short-travel efficiency while retaining a fun-loving attitude and capable descending skills.
 The women's version of the Tallboy is called the Juliana Joplin.
 It's the same frame with a lighter shock tune, smaller contact points.
-Like the Tallboy the Joplin can accept 27.5+ wheels.

 Read review: Santa Cruz Tallboy 2017